 Your lawyer may simply decide your video footage doesn’t help your case and is irrelevant evidence.
 In this case, you will not be able to use any video footage to prove fault in your case.

 Contact Patterson Law Group For A Free Case Evaluation

 If you have been in a Texas car accident, you likely have many questions about your future.
 You are probably concerned with gathering evidence, proving you were not at fault, and what you should be compensated for your losses.

 Our Patterson Law Group lawyers are here for you.
 We have decades of experience finding evidence to help our clients obtain the compensation they deserve.
 We will fight to ensure justice is done in your case, regardless of whether or not we have video footage to use as evidence.

 We will gather the records, bills, and statements we need to prove that you were not at fault for the damages done to you.
 Our sincere desire is to help you recover as quickly as possible from the injuries you suffered in your accident.

-If you’ve been in a crash recently, reach out to Patterson Law Group for a free case evaluation today!
+If you’ve been in a crash recently, reach out to Patterson Law Group our Fort Worth personal injury attorneys will give you a free case evaluation today!